meshcloud/meshcloud-docs/docs/meshstack.aws.sso-setup.md

 ### Provisioning

-Before the automatic provisioning is enabled, you can click `enable automatic provisioning` on Azure to get the Tenant URL and Access Token to configure SCIM for provisioning on AAD side.
+Before the automatic provisioning is enabled, you can click `enable automatic provisioning` on AWS to get the Tenant URL and Access Token to configure SCIM for provisioning on AAD side.

 ![assets/aws_sso_setup/azure_tenant_url_secret_token.png](assets/aws_sso_setup/azure_tenant_url_secret_token.png)